Comparison of temperatures

 Customs regulations:

-The import and export of local currency is only allowed for tourists up to an amount of LKR 200.
-There is no limit to the amount of foreign currency you can take with you, but you must declare it if the value exceeds USD 10,000.
-Foreign currency can be exported up to a value of USD 5,000 if it was declared upon entry.
+The import and export of national currency is not permitted for tourists.
+The carrying of foreign currency is unlimited, but declaration is required for amounts exceeding 15,000 USD.
+Foreign currency can be exported up to a value of 10,000 USD, if it was declared upon entry.
 It is not permitted to import foreign tobacco goods.
 It is forbidden to import goods that are manufactured from protected animal and plant species.
 The export of antique goods (all objects older than 50 years) requires official authorization.
 It is strictly forbidden to import and export weapons and drugs.

 More extensive customs information about importing goods can be obtained from the embassy of the country you wish to enter.
 Only the embassy can provide you with legally binding information.